Indian Caribbean Museum of Trinidad and Tobago

 The Indian Caribbean Museum of Trinidad and Tobago is a museum founded by the Sanatan Dharma Maha Sabha in Carapichaima, Trinidad and Tobago.
 It is dedicated to preserving the history of Indo-Caribbean culture.
 It is housed in the village of Waterloo, near the Temple in the Sea.
-The museum, founded in 2006, then was the first of its kind in the Caribbean.
+In 2006, the Sanatan Dharma Maha Sabha created history by opening the first East Indian Museum in the Caribbean.